MerosCrypto/Meros/README.md

 ### Ember Whitepaper: Being  Written

 #### Current State
 This currency is not usable by the mass populace.
-That said, Ember recently had its first transaction!
-We're aiming to have a private testnet in a few weeks and a public one in a few months.
+That said, Ember recently had its first transaction and was able to setup a test network!
+We're currently working on linking the consensus mechanism.

 #### Compiling